ppkgtmm/stratascratch/README.md

 ## General info

 - This repo was created to store my approach to Stratascratch free coding questions using postgresql
-- It is highly recommended to come up with solution by yourself first before looking into the code
+- It is highly recommended to come up with solution by yourself before looking into the code